sontx/letrun/README.md

 ### Task <a id="concept-task"></a>

 A task is a unit of work that can be executed by the workflow.
-A tasks can contain nested tasks, and it can be executed concurrently or orderly.
+A task can contain nested tasks (in most cases), and it can be executed concurrently or orderly.

 A task should have the following structure:

 - `name`: The name of the task.
 This is required if it's defined in an array.
+We recommend using a unique name for each task and task name should contain only letters, numbers, and underscores.
 - `title`: A brief description of the task.
 This is optional.
 - `handler`: The name of the task handler.
 This is required.
 Please refer to the [Task Handler](#task-handler) section for more details.
 - `parameters`: An object that provides input and configuration for the task.
-This field supports interpolation, see the [Parameter Interpolator](#parameter-interpolator) section for more details.
+This field supports interpolation that means you can reference other tasks' output or the workflow input.
+This is optional.
 - `ignoreError`: Whether to ignore errors during task execution and let other tasks continue running.
 This is optional.
-- `then`: Tasks to execute when the handler is `if` and the condition is true.
+- `then`: Tasks to execute when the handler is [If](docs/system-task/if.md) and the condition is true.
 This is optional.
-- `else`: Tasks to execute when the handler is `if` and the condition is false.
+- `else`: Tasks to execute when the handler is [If](docs/system-task/if.md) and the condition is false.
 This is optional.
-- `decisionCases`: Decision cases containing case-task mappings, executed when the handler is `switch` and there is a matched case.
+- `decisionCases`: Decision cases containing case-task mappings, executed when the handler is [Switch](docs/system-task/switch.md) and there is a matched case.
 This is optional.
-- `defaultCase`: Tasks to execute when the handler is `switch` and there is no matched case.
+- `defaultCase`: Tasks to execute when the handler is [Switch](docs/system-task/switch.md) and there is no matched case.
 This is optional.
-- `loopOver`: Tasks to execute when the handler is `for`, `while`, or `iterate`.
+- `loopOver`: Tasks to execute when the handler is [For](docs/system-task/for.md), [White](docs/system-task/while.md), or [Iterate](docs/system-task/iterate.md).
 This is optional.
-- `catch`: Tasks to execute when the handler is `catch` and an error occurs.
+- `catch`: Tasks to execute when the handler is [Catch](docs/system-task/catch.md) and an error occurs.
 This is optional.
-- `finally`: Tasks to execute when the handler is `catch` and after the catch tasks are executed.
+- `finally`: Tasks to execute when the handler is [Catch](docs/system-task/catch.md) and after the catch tasks are executed.
 This is useful for cleanup resources.
 This is optional.
 - `tasks`: An array of tasks to be executed (will be executed orderly) or an object of tasks (will be executed concurrently).
 This is optional.

 This is an example of a task: